ABC extends 'Dirty,' deals for Davidovich

 Davidovich, who also recurs on Marshall Herskovitz and Edward Zwick's critically praised Web series "Quarterlife," now picked up by NBC, is repped by Fortitude and managed by Sanders/Armstrong.

-"Dirty" is the fourth rookie ABC series to get a back-nine order and the first on any network to get a pickup since the start of the writers walkout.
+"Money" is the fourth rookie ABC series to get a back-nine order and the first on any network to get a pickup since the start of the writers walkout.

 ABC launched the strongest slate of series this fall, including the top new drama "Private Practice," the top new comedy "Samantha Who?" and the best-reviewed new series "Pushing Daisies," all previously picked up for a full season.